Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 One of the issues with the use of extensions for common elements such as `<course>` and `<speed>` is the lack of consistency:

 - Most applications do not include `<course>` and `<speed>` in their GPX exports.
-This includes big brands such as Garmin, Suunto and COROS.
+This includes big brands and 3d party app developers.
 - Some applications include `<course>` and `<speed>` in the `<trkpt>` elements (not `<extensions>`) which is helpful, but it is not GPX 1.1 compliant.
 - Some applications make use of `<extensions>` but often refer to non-existent or undeclared schemas / namespaces - e.g. `<gpxdata:speed>`
 - Few (if any) applications use Garmin's TrackPointExtension V2 schema to include `<course>` and `<speed>` in GPX 1.1 files.